tp2750/Blog/en/2024/2024-06-16_julia-tones/julia-tones_2024-06-16.md

 ## Beat tones

-The beat tone has the frequency of the difference between the 2 tones:
+The beat tone has the frequency of 1/(the difference between the 2 tones):

 ``` julia